RadValentin/UoL-BScCS-course-notes/Data Science/notes.md

 - *size* - total number of elements in the array
 - *ndim* - number of dimensions (ex: 2)
 - *dtype* - data type of each element (ex: `int32`)
-- *itemsize* - size in bytes of each elements
+- *itemsize* - size in bytes of each element
 - *nbytes* - size in bytes of the whole array

 ### Array manipulation